SwissDataScienceCenter/renku/docs/tutorials/first_steps/03_add_packages.rst

 .. warning::

-  Make sure that you update the *requirements.txt* or *install.R* file after you install new packages.
+  Make sure that you update the *requirements.txt*, *Project.toml* or *install.R* file after you install new packages.
 This ensures that the packages needed to work on your project will be available to your peers when collaborating on a project.

-When an updated *requirements.txt* or *install.R* file is pushed to RenkuLab, RenkuLab will rebuild the software stack used for sessions.
-If you shut down a session, the next time you start a new one, the packages specified in ``requirements.txt`` or ``install.R`` will already be available.
+When an updated *requirements.txt*, *Project.toml* or *install.R* file is
+pushed to RenkuLab, RenkuLab will rebuild the software stack used for sessions.
+If you shut down a session, the next time you start a new one, the packages specified in the respective specification file will already be available.